Beveridgean Unemployment Gap: Beveridgean unemployment gap

+To illustrate the tradeoffs facing the social planner, we represent labor-market efficiency in a Beveridge diagram (figure~\ref{f:theory}).

-The Beveridge diagram, with unemployment rate on the $x$-axis and vacancy rate on the $y$-axis, is depicted in figure~\ref{f:theory}, panel~A. In the diagram the Beveridge curve is downward-sloping and convex; it gives the locus of unemployment and vacancy rates that are feasible in the economy.
-The diagram also features an isowelfare curve: the locus of unemployment and vacancy rates such that social welfare \eqref{e:w} remains constant at some level (the equivalent of an indifference curve for a utility function or an isoquant for a production function).
-Since \eqref{e:w} is decreasing in unemployment and vacancies, all the points inside the isowelfare curve yield higher welfare, so the green area delineated by the isowelfare curve is an upper contour set of \eqref{e:w}.
-Since the function \eqref{e:w} is quasiconcave, its upper contour sets are convex, which implies that the isowelfare curve must be concave.
+\paragraph{Beveridge diagram} The Beveridge diagram features unemployment rate on the $x$-axis and vacancy rate on the $y$-axis.
+The diagram displays the Beveridge curve: the locus of unemployment and vacancy rates that are feasible in the economy.
+The Beveridge curve is downward-sloping and convex.
+The diagram also displays an isowelfare curve: the locus of unemployment and vacancy rates such that social welfare $\W(u,v)$ remains constant at some level.
+Since $\W(u,v)$ is decreasing in both arguments, the points inside the isowelfare curve yield higher welfare, so the green area is an upper contour set of $\W(u,v)$.
+Since the function $\W$ is quasiconcave, the upper contour sets are convex.

-The efficient unemployment and vacancy rates can easily be found in the Beveridge diagram.
+\paragraph{Efficiency condition} The efficient unemployment and vacancy rates can easily be found in the Beveridge diagram (figure~\ref{f:efficiency}).
 First, they have to lie on the Beveridge curve.
-Second, since both unemployment and vacancies impose a welfare cost, they must lie on the isowelfare curve that is as close to the origin as possible.
-The closest that the isowelfare curve can be while remaining in contact with the Beveridge curve is at the tangency point with the Beveridge curve.
-This is where the efficient unemployment and vacancy rates are found.
-The efficient labor-market tightness is also visible on the diagram: it is the slope of the origin line going through the tangency point.
+Second, since both unemployment and vacancies reduce welfare, they must lie on an isowelfare curve that is as close as possible to the origin.
+The closest the isowelfare curve can be while maintaining contact with the Beveridge curve is at their tangency point.
+Hence, the efficient unemployment and vacancy rates are found at the point where the Beveridge curve is tangent to an isowelfare curve.

-As with indifference curves and isoquants, the slope of the isowelfare curve is minus the marginal rate of substitution between unemployment and vacancies in the welfare function \eqref{e:w}:
+Furthermore, the slope of the Beveridge curve is $v'(u)$.
+The slope of the isowelfare curve is minus the marginal rate of substitution between unemployment and vacancies in the welfare function $\W(u,v)$:

-The efficient unemployment rate is found at the point where the Beveridge curve, with slope $v'(u)$, is tangent to isowelfare curve, with slope $-(1-\z)/\k$.
-This yields a first result: